-Anthony Joshua has mapped out his plans for 2019 as the London prepares to get Christmas out of the way.
+Anthony Joshua has mapped out his plans for 2019 as London prepares to get Christmas out of the way.

 The unified champion will step up camp in the New Year for a scheduled date of April 13th at Wembley Stadium.

-Joshua hopes to have Deontay Wilder in the opposite corner but faces a wait to see how an imminent clash with Tyson Fury pans out.
+Joshua hopes to have Deontay Wilder in the opposite corner but faces a long wait to see how an imminent clash with Tyson Fury pans out.

 There’s also the small matter of several mandatories to deal with for Joshua.
 With the likes of Kubrat Pulev and Dillian Whyte already lined up by the IBF and WBO.

 Being swept aside in September, Alexander Povetkin took care of the WBA obligation, although Joshua’s work never seems done with all of the governing bodies.